-- The Treasurer reports that all treasury management activities undertaken during the quarter complied with the principles in the Treasury Management Code and the Authority's approved Treasury Management Strategy, apart from the limit for investments held with one bank.
-The Service hold two call accounts that are used to place short term deposits, with Lloyds Bank and Barclays Bank.
-The interest rates being offered on treasury deposits, was significantly higher with Lloyds Bank and therefore in order to obtain the best return all deposits have been placed with them. - To help mitigate this in future, the Service have applied for a Debt Management Office Account, as the Treasury Management Strategy allows for unlimited funds to be placed with the DMO. - 27 Compliance with specific investment limits is demonstrated in table 5 below.
+- The Treasurer reports that all treasury management activities undertaken during the quarter complied with the principles in the Treasury Management Code and the Authority's approved Treasury Management Strategy. - During Quarter 2, the Service has opened a Debt Management Office Account, as the Treasury Management Strategy allows for unlimited funds to be placed with the DMO.